k8ssandra/k8ssandra-operator/README.md

 Multi-cluster tests will be more resource intensive than other tests.
 The Docker VM on my MacBook Pro is configured with 6 CPUs and  10 GB of memory for these tests.
 Your mileage may vary on other operating systems/setups.

+# Community
-If you are not, please start by checking out the docs at [k8ssandra.io](https://k8ssandra.io/).
-At
+Check out the full K8ssandra docs at [k8ssandra.io](https://k8ssandra.io/).

+Start or join a forum discussion at [forum.k8ssandra.io](https://forum.k8ssandra.io/).

+Join us on Discord [here](https://discord.gg/YewpWTYP0).